Stable phosphorus radicals

 Spin Density map on phosphinyl radical found by NBO analysis.

 Stable and persistent phosphorus radicals are phosphorus-centred radicals that are isolable and can exist for at least short periods of time.
-Radicals consisting of main group elements are often very reactive and undergo uncontrollable reactions, notably dimerization and polymerization.
 The common strategies for stabilising these phosphorus radicals usually include the delocalisation of the unpaired electron over a pi system or nearby electronegative atoms, and kinetic stabilisation with bulky ligands.
 Stable and persistent phosphorus radicals can be classified into three categories: neutral, cationic, and anionic radicals.
 Each of these classes involve various sub-classes, with neutral phosphorus radicals being the most extensively studied.
 Phosphorus exists as one isotope ^{31}P (I = 1/2) with large hyperfine couplings relative to other spin active nuclei, making phosphorus radicals particularly attractive for spin-labelling experiments.

 Neutral phosphorus radicals

 Neutral phosphorus radicals include a large range of conformations with varying spin densities at the phosphorus.
 Generally, they can categorised as mono- and bi/di-radicals (also referred to as bisradicals and biradicaloids) for species containing one or two radical phosphorus centres respectively.